CrazyRedMachine/NostalgiaIO/README.md

 TODO

 ## TODO

-- Write a leonardo firmware so one can modeswitch between midi keyboard, pc keyboard, hid multitouch (and with light effects) to play on PC version and android games as well.

 - Write a forwarder binary to keypresses so that real cab can play Op3 PC version as well.